Metal Injection Molding (MIM)

 The MIM process is capable of offering a injection mold manufacturer a number of highly beneficial advantages.

-Some of the beneficial characteristics of the metal injection molding process:
+Beneficial characteristics of the metal injection molding process:

 - A wide range of alloys as well as pre-alloys can be molded using this process.